PostgreSQL Performance Tuning: How to Size Your Database

 Conversely, if you have a fixed number of cores available, like eight, and know your average query time, you can estimate the load your system can handle efficiently.

 Remember, this is a back-of-the-napkin estimate.
-Real-world performance will vary due to many other factors, as we’ll cover in this series.
+Real-world performance will vary due to many other factors.
 In most cases, you can expect a higher QPS than what this formula provides.

-If you believe you’ve sized your CPU properly and yet your database is slow, here are some signs that you might need to increase the number of cores on your machine:
+If you’ve sized your CPU properly and yet your database is slow, here are some signs that you might need to increase the number of cores on your machine:

 Queries slow down when there is higher activity, even without more data.
 If most of your queries are fast during low-volume periods, but many slow down when you reach certain queries per second, that may be a sign that you need more cores.